 With regard to the water balance, the typical grasses are characterised by the fact that they transpire very strongly when the water supply is favourable, have an intensive photosynthesis and produce a lot of organic mass in a short time.
 When water shortage occurs after the end of the rainy season, transpiration is not slowed down, but continues until the leaves and usually the whole above-ground parts dry up.
-Only the root system and the shoot vegetation cones remain alive, and their meristematic tissue, protected by many sheaths of dry leaf sheaths, is capable of surviving a long dry season.
+Only the root system and the shoot vegetation tips remain alive, and their meristematic tissue, protected by many sheaths of dry leaf sheaths, is capable of surviving a long dry season.
 The soil can almost dry out.
 Only after the first rains does new growth begin.

 Woody plants, on the other hand, which have a large shoot system with many leaves, have a balanced water balance.
 At the first signs of water shortage, the stomata are closed and thus transpiration is greatly reduced.
 If the water deficiency worsens, leaf shedding takes place.
 During the dry season, only the axial framework with the buds remains.
 Although these are well protected against water loss, measurements have shown that even leafless twigs have a very low but measurable water release over the course of hours.
 The water reserves in the wood are not sufficient to compensate for water losses during a prolonged dry period, which means that the woody plants are dependent on absorbing a certain, albeit very small, amount of water even during the dry period.
 They dry out and die when the soil no longer contains absorbable water.

 If one takes these differences into account, one can understand the ecological balance in the savannah.
 As an example, consider the conditions in SW Africa with gradually increasing summer precipitation in an area with balanced relief and fine sandy soils that absorb all rainwater and store most of it (◘ Fig. E-8).
 This is zonoecotone II/III, that is, the transitional area between ZB II and the deserts with summer rains.
-Climatic savannas occur here with precipitation of 500 mm to 300 mm per year and a drought period of about eight months.
+Climatic savannahs occur here with precipitation of 500 mm to 300 mm per year and a drought period of about eight months.

-◘ Fig. E-7 Kigelia africana savanna (Bignoniaceae) in Kenya.
+◘ Fig. E-7 Kigelia africana savannah (Bignoniaceae) in Kenya.
 The grass layer withers after the rainy season.
-One has the impression that the tree cover becomes denser on the slopes of the hills, but it is always the same savanna (photo: Breckle).
+One has the impression that the tree cover becomes denser on the slopes of the hills, but it is always the same savannah (photo: Breckle).

 If the annual precipitation is only 100 mm (◘ Fig. E-8a), the water will not penetrate very deeply into the soil.
-In the soaked soil layers, the small horst grasses take root, consume all the stored water and then dry up after the rainy season; only the root system with the shoot vegetation cones remains alive.
+In the soaked soil layers, the small horst grasses take root, consume all the stored water and then dry up after the rainy season; only the root system with the shoot vegetation tips (apical meristem) remains alive.
 Woody plants cannot survive because there is no water in the soil that can be absorbed by the plants during the drought (semi-desert).
 When rainfall is 200 mm, conditions are similar (◘ Fig. E-8b); the soil is more deeply soaked, and the horst grasses are larger, but they also consume all the water (grassland).
-Only when rainfall increases to 300 mm (◘ Fig. E-8c) will the grasses leave some water in the soil at the end of the rainy season; this small amount of water is not enough to keep the grass layer green, but it allows small woody plants to survive the drought period; a shrub savanna forms.
-If the annual precipitation is 400 mm (◘ Fig. E-8d), then the amounts of water remaining in the soil at the end of the summer rainy season are greater, so that individual trees establish themselves and a tree savanna results.
+Only when rainfall increases to 300 mm (◘ Fig. E-8c) will the grasses leave some water in the soil at the end of the rainy season; this small amount of water is not enough to keep the grass layer green, but it allows small woody plants to survive the drought period; a shrub savannah forms.
+If the annual precipitation is 400 mm (◘ Fig. E-8d), then the amounts of water remaining in the soil at the end of the summer rainy season are greater, so that individual trees establish themselves and a tree savannah results.